GodotSteam/GodotSteam-Docs/docs/howto/gdextension.md

 For those of you who are comfortable compiling or want to give it a shot, here are some steps to follow.

+!!! warning "Notes"
+	Currently you cannot compile GodotSteam with MinGW so it does require use of Visual Studio redistributables on Windows.
+Most Windows games will use it so, for the most part, end users are fine.
+However, if they report any issues with running things, direct them to install the latest Visual Studio redistributables.

 {==
 ### :fontawesome-solid-toolbox: Set Up Tools
 ==}